 Barry Lyndon received seven Academy Award nominations, winning four for cinematography, costume design, production design and score.
 While the film was not a huge box office hit upon its release, it is now regarded as one of Kubrick’s masterpieces and one of the best films ever made about life in the 18th century.

 The film was directed by Bernardo Bertolucci in 1976.
-It is a historical and political film which tells the story of two families, one peasant and one aristocratic, from the beginning of the 20th century until the end of the Second World War, through the lives of their children, Alfredo (played by Robert De Niro) and Olmo (played by Gérard Depardieu).
+It is a historical and political movie which tells the story of two families, one peasant and one aristocratic, from the beginning of the 20th century until the end of the Second World War, through the lives of their children, Alfredo (played by Robert De Niro) and Olmo (played by Gérard Depardieu).

 The film deals with issues such as class struggle, oppression and political resistance, and shows the gap between the two worlds, that of poor peasants and that of noble landowners, and how they are turned upside down by the advent of fascism.